opdante/homework-node/readme.md

 ## Bonus

 How high can you go?
 Set the `COUNT` environment variable when running your tests to download more than the top 10.
-- We can go as high as 1000 because we are reading a list of the top 1000 packages.
+- We theoretically can go as high as 1000 because we are reading a list of the top 1000 packages but I've tested for a count of 100.

 ## solution
 This is an alternate solution to scraping the depended webpage (https://www.npmjs.com/browse/depended).
 It involves reading a text file generated from https://gist.github.com/anvaka/8e8fa57c7ee1350e3491#file-01-most-dependent-upon-md.
 The markdown file is downloaded and saved as a text file which is read line by line and each package is downloaded.
 This list seems like it is updated daily so it is fairy accurate.
 The advantage with this approach is that we can download up to 1000 packages however we are completely dependent on someone else's efforts to generate the list.